How to Unpublish a Wix Site (Step-by-Step Guide)

 A common concern when deciding to unpublish a Wix website is whether it affects your domain or subscription.
 Here's what you need to know:

 • Your domain stays active.
 Unpublishing does not cancel or release your custom domain.
-Visitors who type your URL will see an "under construction" or offline message, but the domain remains registered to your account.
+Visitors who type your URL will see an offline message, but the domain remains registered to your account.

 • Billing continues unchanged.
 Your Wix subscription (Free, Core, Business, etc.) is not paused when you unpublish.
 You'll continue to be charged on your normal billing cycle.
 If you want to stop being charged, you'll need to downgrade or cancel your plan separately.